tomkerkhove/promitor/docs/walkthrough/index.md

 }
 ```

-Save this output - the app ID, tenant ID, and password will be used later.
+Save this output as we will use the app ID, tenant ID, and password later on.

 ## Create a Service Bus Namespace and Queue